Methods of Payment

 Money transfer agents

-Exporters and their clients can send money internationally, process money orders, bill payments, and prepaid services through international money agents.
-Agents such as Western Union and MoneyGram offer these services in Rwanda and partner with several banks including Bank of Kigali, Banque Populaire du Rwanda (BPR)/Atlas Mara, Kenya Commercial Bank, I&M, and Ecobank.
+Exporters and their clients can send money internationally, process money orders, bill payments, and purchase prepaid services through international money agents.
+Agents such as Western Union and MoneyGram, along with new entrants like WorldRemit, Wise, and PayPal, provide international transfers.
+These services integrate with banks such as Bank of Kigali, Banque Populaire du Rwanda (BPR), I&M, and Ecobank as well as digital wallets for seamless local settlement.

 Documentary Collection